-In the case of the United States, our results are consistent with the important study by Guvenen et al. (2021) who estimate that \$158.3 billion (0.9% of U.S. GDP) was shifted by U.S. multinationals out of the United States in 2015, and an additional \$3.5 billion by 127 technology-intensive multinationals headquartered outside of the United States.
-This lines up well with our estimate of \$143 billion (0.8% of GDP) in profit shifted out of the United States by U.S. plus non-U.S. multinationals.
+In the case of the US, our results are consistent with the important study by Guvenen et al. (2021) who estimate that \$158.3 billion (0.9% of US GDP) was shifted by US multinationals out of the US in 2015, and an additional \$3.5 billion by 127 technology-intensive multinationals headquartered outside of the US.
+This lines up well with our estimate of \$143 billion (0.8% of GDP) in profit shifted out of the US by US plus non-US multinationals.

-Two recent studies, Crivelli, de Mooij and Keen (2015) and Bolwijn et al. (2018), use global macro data to study profit shifting.
+Two recent studies, Crivelli, de Mooij and Keen (2015) and Bolwijn, Casella and Rigo (2018), use global macro data to study profit shifting.
 These studies do not rely on foreign affiliates statistics or attempt to infer profit shifting from the differential profitability of foreign vs. local firms in tax havens, the key features of our methodology.
-Crivelli, de Mooij and Keen (2015) infer revenue losses due to tax avoidance from the correlation between corporate tax revenue collected and the statutory tax rates of other countries in a panel model.
-Bolwijn et al. (2018) rely on the foreign direct investment statistics of non-haven countries, while our work focuses on what happens within tax havens.
-An advantage of our approach is that it produces estimates of profit shifting that can be tracked by policymakers annually.
-Moreover, the bilateral balance of payments we use enable us to provide bilateral estimates of profit shifting, a key input to calibrate quantitative models of multinational production with profit shifting (e.g., Wang, 2018).
+Crivelli et al. (2015) infer revenue losses due to tax avoidance from the correlation between corporate tax revenue collected and the statutory tax rates of other countries in a panel model.4 Bolwijn et al. (2018) rely on the foreign direct investment statistics of non-haven countries, while our work focuses on what happens within tax havens.5 An advantage of our approach is that it produces estimates of profit shifting that can be tracked by policymakers annually.
+Moreover, the bilateral balance of payments we use enable us to provide bilateral estimates of profit shifting, a key input to calibrate quantitative models of multinational production with profit shifting (e.g. Wang, 2018).